Our mission at Parsons Audio is to provide solutions that help engineers, educators, musicians, studio, and venue owners realize their goals.

 When the owners of “The Porches” approached us to design a live sound venue with full multimedia and recording studio capabilities, realizing their vision provided a challenge.

-The versatile patching and state of the art Meyer Constellation™ system contribute greatly to the overall multi-function capabilities.
-The Constellation enables the acoustical properties of the room to be altered to suit the hosted event, (such as a social gathering, corporate conferencing or musical performances).
+The versatile patching and state-of-the-art Meyer Constellation™ system contribute greatly to the overall multi-function capabilities.
+The Constellation enables the room’s acoustical properties to be altered to suit the hosted event, (such as a social gathering, corporate conferencing, or musical performance).
 The system has been engineered to fit the client’s needs, from how the venue can be utilized, to the ease of configuring and re-configuring the set-ups.

-A Crestron processor controls the 40 speaker Meyer Constellation™ system, and the Parsons team ensured that every parameter can be optimized for any event.
-By adjusting the menu settings, room ambience can be enhanced for speech intelligibility of one person in a conference meeting, or many at social breakfast and dining events.
+A Crestron processor controls the 40-speaker Meyer Constellation™ system, and the Parsons team ensured that every parameter can be optimized for any event.
+By adjusting the menu settings, room ambiance can be enhanced for the speech intelligibility of one person in a conference meeting or many at social breakfast and dining events.
 The same for one musical instrument, or an entire ensemble.
 The options are endless!

-The Analog front end of the recording rig features 16 API Audio 512V preamps, as well as the switchable microphone preamps in the MTRX interface.
-With 34 analog inputs (all mic/line selectable), engineers have the flexibility to patch in as they see fit, from anywhere in the building, with or without a rack of analog processors.
-The mobile recording system also includes a Discrete 24 Channel, Dante enabled, Cue Mixing system, featuring a Digital Audio Labs LIVEMIX16 base-station, mated to 9 CS-SOLO Remote Mixers.
-This set-up allows artists total control of monitoring for recordings and overdubs.
+The Analog front end of the recording rig features 16 API Audio 512V preamps, as well as switchable microphone preamps in the MTRX interface.
+With 34 analog inputs (all mic/line selectable), engineers can patch in as they see fit, from anywhere in the building, with or without a rack of analog processors.
+The mobile recording system also includes a Discrete 24 Channel, Dante enabled, Cue Mixing system, featuring a Digital Audio Labs LIVEMIX16 base station, mated to 9 CS-SOLO Remote Mixers.
+This setup allows artists total control of monitoring for recordings and overdubs.